liam2/liam2/doc/usersguide/source/processes.rst

 normal(loc=0.0, scale=1.0, size=None)
   Draw random samples from a normal (Gaussian) distribution.
-  See :numpy:`random.normal` for details.
+  See :numpy_random:`random.normal` for details.

 .. index:: pareto

 pareto(a, size=None)
   Draw samples from a Pareto II or Lomax distribution with specified shape.
-  See :numpy:`random.pareto` for details.
+  See :numpy_random:`random.pareto` for details.

   .. versionadded:: 0.9

 .. index:: poisson

 poisson(lam=1.0, size=None)
   Draw samples from a Poisson distribution.
-See :numpy:`random.poisson` for details.
+See :numpy_random:`random.poisson` for details.

   .. versionadded:: 0.9